-After wandering the Cradle Valley’s wilderness alpine tracks you’ll need to park weary legs in a deep comfy chair and cosy up by a fireplace.
-There are plenty of fireplaces to choose from.
+After wandering Cradle Valley’s wilderness alpine tracks you’ll need to park weary legs in a deep comfy chair and cosy up by a fire.
+There are plenty to choose from.
 You can even warm your hands over your plate at Cradle Mountain Hotel, where Altitude Restaurant serves up tasting plates on hot volcanic stone.
 A blanket of snow beyond the window might just add to your winter wonderland.
 From damp and cold to fiery warm, thaw out over a bold Tassie pinot or a warming Hellyer’s whisky by the fire.
 With all the local places to stay located right in the valley, you don’t have far to go for tomorrow’s adventure.

 6. Pumphouse Point

 Only at Pumphouse Point can you stay suspended high above Australia’s deepest freshwater lake.
 Restored industrial buildings have been transformed into an intimate getaway in Tasmania’s World Heritage Wilderness.
 One of the best spots is by the fire in a communal lounge.
 No need for a TV screen here.
 Mother Nature, in all her moods, provides your entertainment.
 Help yourself to a local pinot from the well-stocked bar operating on an honesty system and take a seat for the show.
-You might even see the platypus frolicking in the lake.
+You might even see a platypus frolicking in the lake.

 7. Wingtons Glamping

-Think glamping, and one doesn’t usually expect a tent to come with a fireplace.
+Think glamping and one doesn’t usually expect a tent to come with a fireplace.
 Well at Wingtons Glamping in the Tamar Valley, luxury bell tents are equipped with quaint little European wood fires.
 So this winter, huddle in close on the Persian style carpets, get the tunes moving through Bose speakers, grab a bottle from the ice-box and spend a few hours over a deck of cards.
 Just outside, metres from the river, is your own private Baby Q Weber to cook up a Tassie feast while you figure out which cool climate vineyards are on tomorrow’s list.